NinjaChimpStudios/DojoBreaker/README.md

 * It is our belief that the logos for coderdojo.org, hellofiftysix.com, gamedev.tv, kenney.nl and github.com do not require express permission for inclusion in our credits page.
 * Assets from KenneyNL are licensed under CC0.
 * The BM Block font from dafont.com is used under its 100% Free license.
-* The Powerchord fot from dafont.com is used under its 100% Free license.
+* The Powerchord font from dafont.com is used under its 100% Free license.